devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 - Adequate B12 status
 - Normal folate and B12 co-factor availability

+**Folate as the Master Switch:**
+*[Gemini insight]* Research emphasizes that folate status is the **"master switch"** for your methylation cycle function.
+Your compound heterozygous MTHFR status means folate is especially critical.
+Even though you retain ~40-50% enzyme activity, adequate folate can effectively neutralize homocysteine risk.
+Specifically, studies show that when folate levels are ≥15.4 nmol/L, homocysteine levels normalize across MTHFR genotypes.
+Below this threshold, your reduced MTHFR activity becomes clinically relevant.
+This means your primary intervention focus should be ensuring consistently adequate folate.

 **Risk Factors:** Would be impaired if either folate OR B12 becomes deficient.
 Either deficiency would bottleneck the cycle.
+Folate deficiency is particularly problematic for your profile.

 ---